acemtp/meteor-tap/README.md

 JS: Taps = new Meteor.Collection('taps');
 ```

-* catch click events on tabs div
+* create tabs div

 ```
 HTML: <div class="tabs">
 ```

-* catch all the screen
+* make the div take all the screen so we catch all the click events

 ```
 CSS: